maladjus/100-days-of-code/log.md

 ** Thoughts ** Wow.
 Just scratching the surface, I'm sure, but I'm blown away by what jQuery can be able to accomplish.
 Can't wait to play with it more!

 **Link to work:**[Practice Page](https://github.com/maladjus/100-days-of-code/blob/master/170114.html)

+### Day 13: January 15, 2017

+** Today's Progress**: Spent over an hour (so far) revising my rhythmic square wave track in Sonic Pi.
+Learned a few new tricks which allowed me to remove many lines of code while preserving the composition.
+Same song, less verbose.

+** Thoughts ** Coding in Sonic Pi tickles me to no end.
+I smile dreaming of the possibilities that will come with continued practice.

+**Link to work:** N/A - Will share the Square track when I'm ready to share it.